smaurice101/readthedocs/docs/source/kube.rst

        will be auto-generated and found in your

        readthedocs solution documentation.
+   * - Secrets Yaml File
+     - Secrets file is used to store base64 encoded passwords.

+       This ensures your passwords are securely accessed in

+       Kubernetes.
    * - MySQL DB Deployment Yaml File
      - MySQL DB is used for TML configurations.